jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-87.md

 ---
-title: "The Striated Particles [Electrons] of the Fire-Aether"
+title: "The Striated Particles [Virtual Photons] of the Fire-Aether"
 heading: Articles 88-93
 weight: 47
 description: "Those slowest of the small parts easily transfer to others what little speed they have and then fuse to each other"